Kishore-0007/HackerRank/README.md

 While this repository is primarily for my personal use, contributions are welcome.
 If you have a more efficient solution or a solution to a problem that's not yet in this repository, feel free to make a pull request.

-# Disclaimer

-Please use this repository responsibly.
-While it can be helpful to look at others' solutions when you're stuck, try to solve the problems on your own first.
-Remember, the goal is learning and improvement, not just getting the correct answer.

-# Contact

-If you have any questions or comments, feel free to contact me.

 Happy coding!